backdrop-contrib/comment_notify/README.md

 Installation
 ------------

-1. Enable the module from the Modules admin page from "Modules"
+1. Enable the module from the Modules admin page from "Modules": `/admin/modules`
- - /admin/modules

-2. Grant permission to use this module from "People > Permissions"
+2. Grant permission to use this module from "People > Permissions": `/admin/people/permissions#module-comment_notify`
- - /admin/people/permissions#module-comment_notify

-3. Set permissions for commenting as per usual from "People > Permissions"
+3. Set permissions for commenting as per usual from "People > Permissions": `/admin/people/permissions#module-comment`
- - /admin/people/permissions#module-comment

-4. Configure the settings for comments for content types from Structure
-   > Content types > [Your content type] > Edit: "Comment settings"
+4. Configure the settings for comments for content types from Structure > Content types > [Your content type] > Edit: "Comment settings": `/admin/structure/types/manage/[your_content_type]`, for example, `/admin/structure/types/manage/page`
- - /admin/structure/types/manage/[your_content_type]
- - e.g. /admin/structure/types/manage/page

- - Look for "Anonymous commenting" and set to either:
-     "Anonymous posters may leave their contact information" OR "Anonymous posters must leave their contact information"
+ - Look for "Anonymous commenting" and set to either: "Anonymous posters may leave their contact information" OR "Anonymous posters must leave their contact information"

-5. Configure this module at Configuration > People > Comment Notify
+5. Configure this module at Configuration > People > Comment Notify: `/admin/config/people/comment_notify`
-	- /admin/config/people/comment_notify

-  -Determine which content types to activate it for -Determine which subscription modes are allowed -Configure the templates for the e-mails
+ - Determine which content types to activate it for
+ - Determine which subscription modes are allowed
+ - Configure the templates for the e-mails

 6. Set your node-notify settings per user (optional)

 The module includes a feature to notify the node author of all comments on their nodes.
-To enable this go to "My account" > Edit (e.g. user/1/edit) and change the settings there, i.e., "Comment follow-up notification settings"
+To enable this go to "My account" > Edit (e.g. `user/1/edit`) and change the settings there, i.e., "Comment follow-up notification settings".

 Template Translation
 --------------------